chapel-lang/chapel/doc/rst/language/evolution.rst

 In 1.34, the default task intent for an array is now determined by the outer variable.
 If the outer array is ``const`` then the default intent is ``const``, otherwise the default intent is ``ref``.
-Therefore, if an array is modifiable outside a parallel bloc, it is modifiable inside the parallel block.
+Therefore, if an array is modifiable outside a parallel block, it is modifiable inside the parallel block.
 It is no longer necessary to use an explicit intent like ``with (ref myArray)`` to modify ``myArray`` in a parallel block.
 This change applies to ``forall``, ``coforall``, ``begin``, and ``cobegin``.